philipturner/swift-colab/README.md

 // 64
 ```

 The Swift kernel has several powerful features, including [magic commands](./Documentation/MagicCommands.md) and [Google Drive integration](./Documentation/GoogleDriveIntegration.md).
 Unfortunately, they are not fully documented yet.
-The old swift-jupyter's [usage instructions](https://github.com/google/swift-jupyter#usage-instructions) may be useful in the meantime.
+The old swift-jupyter's [usage instructions](https://github.com/google/swift-jupyter#usage-instructions) may be helpful in the meantime.

 ## Installing Packages

-To install a Swift package, type `%install` followed by a Swift 4.2-style package declaration.
+To install a Swift package, type `%install` and a Swift 4.2-style package declaration.
 The declaration should appear between two single quotes.
-After that, type the modules you want to compile.
-Before importing any module via a Swift `import` statement, execute its `%install` command.
+After that, enter the modules you want to compile.
+Before importing any module with a Swift `import` statement, execute its `%install` command.
 You can install packages in any cell, even after other Swift code has executed.

 ```swift
 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit